explosion/thinc/website/docs/api-schedules.md

 ### Schedule.\_\_call\_\_ {#call tag="method"}

-Call the the schedule function, returning the value for the given step.
+Call the schedule function, returning the value for the given step.
 The `step` positional argument is always required.
 Some schedules may require additional keyword arguments.